 Parking is available on Sundays in the church’s parking lot at 315 Lombard Street.
-Street parking is also allowed along on the north side of the 300 block of Pine Street during church services.
+Churchgoers are welcome to park there during worship services.
+The parking lot is locked Sunday afternoons, so remember to move your car out of the lot after worship!
 SEPTA bus routes 12, 40, and 57 make stops at St. Peter’s.

 The main entrance to the church is located through the gate along Pine Street.
 You are welcome to lock your bike to the wrought iron fence adjacent to the church.
 Please bring strollers into the church and ushers will assist you.

 Our church has an unusual arrangement.
 During the first half the service—the readings and sermon—please face the pulpit.
 During the second portion—Communion—please face the altar.

 The original high-backed box pews were designed to retain heat in winter.
 With the advent of central heating, many churches removed their box pews, but since St. Peter’s services are conducted at both ends of the church, the original arrangement has been kept.

 We encourage children to participate fully in our worship.
 God put the wiggle in children.
 Don’t feel you have to suppress it in God’s house!
 Let your child use the floor and benches of the box as their own area.
 Standing on the benches allows children to see what is going on.

 Click here to learn more about our Children & Family Service and other ways children can engage with St. Peter’s Church.